nuvolos-cloud/nuvolos-cli/docs/quickstart.md

 ```
 where `<app_slug>` is the application slug.
 You can find the application slug in the output of the `nuvolos apps list` command.
-The `-n` argument is an optional parameter to set the node pool where the
-application should run.
+The `-n` option can be used to set the node pool where the application should run.
 For further reference see [Launching scaled apps](launch_scaled_apps.md).
 You can also add the `--wait` flag to the above command that makes the command wait for the launched application to be
 in a `RUNNING` state before returning.